Parent to Parent (P2P) Programs

 - Matching parents in one-to-one relationships with trained, experienced parents, based on similar diagnoses and family issues

-•Follow up by the Local County Coordinator on each P2P referral and match
+- Follow up by the local County Coordinator on each P2P referral and match

-•Information and education about disabilities and referral to services in the community
+- Referral to services in the community

-•Culturally relevant services through ethnic outreach
+- Culturally relevant services through ethnic outreach

 Washington State Parent to Parent (P2P) maintains confidentiality and does not discriminate on the basis of color, race, creed, sex, or national origin.

 You can find them at the P2P Newsletter Archive Page.

 February 2017 March 2017 April 2017 May 2017 June 2017 July 2017

 August 2017 September 2017 October 2017 November 2017 December 2017

 Parent Support (from Resource List-by Subject---see other resource subjects)